-Travel Movie Monday: The Beach
+Travel Movie Monday: Before Sunrise

 Every second Monday I’m going to recommend you one travel movie (in no specific order).
 Each one of those mentioned, had some kind of an impact on me and I’m sure they will affect you too.
 Travel movies have the ability to inspire your wanderlust, the motivation to a new destination and give you the power to chase your goals.